Get the gears clicking - XState & Vue

 }

-The xState docs explain how you create the reactive state, but it does not tell you what amazing things you can do with it.
-(At least not as enthusiastic as I do 🥳) For example, the state object can tell you, if the current state can potentially accept an event through the send method like that:
+The XState docs explain how to create a reactive state, but they don’t emphasize the amazing things you can do with it (at least, not as enthusiastically as I do 🥳).
+For instance, the state object can tell you if the current state can potentially accept an event via the send method:

 const stateCanToggle = computed(() => {